-Communal areas Not applicable.
-Garages and permanent outbuildings Not applicable.
+Communal areas None. l Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
-The property benefits from private garden ground to the front of the property bounded by brick walls.
-The property further benefits from communal garden ground to the rear of the property bounded by stone, brick and timber boundaries.
+The property benefits from private garden ground to the front and rear of the property bounded by timber fencing where defined.
 Ceilings Visually inspected from floor level.
-Plastered ceilings with a suspended plasterboard ceiling within the inner hall and bathroom.
+Plasterboard ceilings with artex finishes present.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered on the hard.
+Internal walls are of plasterboard construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring throughout is of suspended timber construction.
-No access was afforded to any sub floor areas.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Flooring at ground floor level is of solid masonry with suspended timber construction within the kitchen and suspended timber construction at first floor level.
+No access was afforded to any sub-floor areas.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The kitchen fittings comprise wall and base units with worktop surface areas present.
+The kitchen fittings comprise wall and base units with worktop surfaces areas present.
 The internal doors, skirtings and facings are of a timber variety.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Former fireplaces appear to have been blocked up.
+There is an electric fire within the living room.
 Internal decorations Visually inspected.
-Papered and painted throughout.

-Cellars Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Painted throughout.
+Cellars None.
+1101101 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply with the meter located within the entrance hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the meter located within the living room cupboard.
+Mains supply with the meter located externally.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing, where seen, is of copper supply pipes and PVC waste pipes.
-The sanitary fittings comprise a three piece suite within the bathroom.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The plumbing, where seen, is of copper supply pipes and PVC wastepipes.
+The sanitary fittings comprise a three piece within the bathroom.

+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-The property benefits from a gas fired central heating system to steel panel radiators with the boiler located within the kitchen cupboard.
+The property benefits from a gas fired central heating system to steel panel radiators with the combination boiler located within the roof void.
 Hot water is provided by the central heating system.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage is presumed to be to the main public sewer.